ECLAD: Extracting Concepts with Local Aggregated Descriptors: ECLAD

 To exploit the progressive information encoding of the CNNs, we propose the aggregation of the activation maps of a predefined set $L=\{ l_1, \cdots , l_{n_\mathrm{l}}\}$ of $n_\mathrm{l}$ layers.
+In addition, to take into account the base translation invariance of convolutional layers, we consider how a pixel and its surroundings are encoded within these layers.
 We obtain the aggregated descriptor of an image $x_i$, by first computing $a_{l}$ for each layer $l \in L$.
-Then, we upscale each $a_{l}$ to the spatial dimensions of $x_i$ using bilinear interpolation ($f_U$).
+Then, we upscale each $a_{l}$ to the spatial dimensions of $x_i$ using bilinear interpolation ($f_U$), as illustrated in Figure \ref{fig:LAD}.
 Finally, we concatenate the resulting maps alongside their third dimension (depth)